bitcoin/bitcoin/doc/developer-notes.md

 - ThreadFlushWalletDB : Close the wallet.dat file if it hasn't been used in 500ms.

-- ThreadRPCServer : Remote procedure call handler, listens on port 11995 for connections and services them.
+- ThreadRPCServer : Remote procedure call handler, listens on port 8332 for connections and services them.

-- BitcoinMiner : Generates coins (if wallet is enabled).
+- BitcoinMiner : Generates bitcoins (if wallet is enabled).

-- ThreadCheckDarkSendPool : Runs masternode list and sync data update loops

 - Shutdown : Does an orderly shutdown of everything.